Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 G Major (Standard Fingering)

-G Major (alternate fingering)
+G Major (Alternate Fingering)

 2) C Major

-A member of the big three.
-Possibly the daddy of them all.
+A member of the big three for sure, and possibly the daddy of them all.
 No kidding, I play this chord whenever I pick up the guitar.
+I will tell you that C is one of the most important chords in all of Music Theory.
+Not just for guitarists but for all musicians.

-There are no sharps or flats in the key of C. This makes it easier to build with from a music theory standpoint.
-Much of music theory begins with C.
+There are no sharps or flats in the key of C. This makes it easier to build with from a music standpoint.
+Much of music theory begins with C. “Let it Be” by the Beatles is a great song in the Key of C.

-“Let it Be” by the Beatles is a great song in the Key of C. C major must have the notes: C, E, and G.
+C major must have the notes: C, E, and G.

 3) D Major

+The last member of the big three.
+It’s a little uncomfortable at first but it doesn’t take long to get the hang of it.
 D is so common among guitarists that it is worth getting very good at making this chord.
 D major is the third most popular key used in all songs on Spotify.

+You will be playing this chord as long as you are still playing the guitar!
+There are many pop songs in the key of D so get used to it now.
 D is also a very popular key for hard rock and blues music.
 “Under the Bridge” by the Red Hot Chili Peppers is in D.

 D major must have the notes: D, F#, and A